Marriage is honourable in all, and the bed undefiled: but whoremongers and adulterers God will judge. Hebrews 13:4

 God’s plan is always best, anything else carries consequences, physically, emotionally, and spiritually.
 If you have made mistakes in the past, there is ALWAYS forgiveness in Christ.
 Those sins are covered by the blood, and are wiped from God’s memories.
 Unfortunately, the earthly consequences of those choices remain.
 Ask anyone who has contracted an STD in having sex before marriage… ask them if at the point they asked for forgiveness, they were miraculously healed of this STD.
 I dare to guess that they would shake their heads and say, “No.” Because, they had made their decision, and, now, they must live with the consequences.
 I am not here to condemn anyone for what has been done in the past.
 God is the judge and His forgiveness is sufficient.

 Sex is sacred.
 It is not only a physical act of parts joining together.
 It is a spiritual union of two souls before God in a sacred covenant meant for marriage only, and is emblazoned on the mind and heart of both parties involved.
-Because of this fact, I firmly believe that it is my right to expect the same in a marriage partner.

 I believe that there are many Christians who feel that if God has forgiven that person for violating this law, we have an obligation to ignore it as well or that if you fall in love with someone who later tells you that they have not waited for marriage, then you HAVE to forgive and forget.